bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

 My toy app would be contrived to force me to form an opinion on what it is like to develop with a given framework whilst bearing in mind the considerations_ listed above.

-The apps will be able to fetch a collection of objects from the backend, show the user a list of objects, handle navigation to single object detail pages.
+The apps will be able to to the following things:

-The apps will also cache data fetched from the backend and perform some computation on that data before showing it to the user.
+ - Fetch a collection of objects from the backend
+ - Cache the data
+ - Display a summary of the collection to the user
+ - Display detail about a single object
+ - Perform some computation on the object before display

+Implementing these behaviours should give me a good idea of what it's like to write code with each framework, ie. how quickly I can get the behaviour I want, are there batteries like that included, do I end up with code I could reuse.
+Let's get to it!

 .. class:: center